 Event of DefauLt.
 Any event of default (“Event of Default”) under the Loan Agreement or any other Loan Document shall be deemed an Event of Default hereunder.

-Remedies.
+REMEDIES.

 Upon an Event of Default, Lender will have the rights and remedies under the UCC and the other rights granted to Lender under this Agreement and may exercise its rights without regard to any premium or penalty from liquidation of any Collateral and without regard to Obligor’s basis or holding period for any Collateral.

 Upon an Event of Default, Lender may sell in the Borough of Manhattan, New York City, or elsewhere, in one or more sales or parcels, at the price as Lender deems best, for cash or on credit or for other property, for immediate or future delivery, any item of the Collateral, at any broker’s board or at public or private sale, in any reasonable manner permissible under the UCC (except that, to the extent permissible under the UCC, each Obligor waives any requirements of the UCC) and Lender or anyone else may be the purchaser of the Collateral and hold it free from any claim or right including, without limitation, any equity of redemption of such Obligor, which right such Obligor expressly waives.